The John Muir Way12 Days & 11 Nights 4.5 Read 12 reviews

-Getting back from Dunbar
+Getting from the End

 By Air: For international travellers Glasgow and Edinburgh Airports are are the most convenient.
 You can catch the train to Glasgow airport which takes approx. 3 hours or the train to Edinburgh which takes approx. 2 hours.

 By Train: Dunbar has great transport links.
 Glasgow city centre is approx. a 2 hour journey and there are trains throughout the day.
 Edinburgh city centre is approx. a 1.5 hour journey and again there are a number of trains throughout the day. www.nationalrail.co.uk for timetables and tickets.

 By Car: Glasgow city centre is a approx. a 2 hour drive and Edinburgh city centre is approx. a 45 minute drive.
 Please note that parking is limited in Dunbar but if you wanted to leave your car here for the duration of the trip then please ask if the accommodation has any parking facilities available.

 Journey Planning: If travelling by public transport the website www.travelinescotland.com has an excellent journey planner.

 Daily door to door baggage transfers are included in the price of your trip.
 We ask you to keep your baggage to a maximum of 1 bag per person with a maximum weight of 15kg.

 The distances and ascent/descents are approximations of the recommended routes.
 Please be prepared by packing necessary items for example proper rain gear (jacket and pants), sun hat and sunscreen.
 Your information pack has a detailed equipment list which includes standard walking gear such as good walk boots, warm and waterproof clothes for the cooler months and lightweight clothing for the summer and also a day pack.